makamys/WorldTweaks/README.md

 This mod lets you tweak and disable various parts of vanilla and BoP worldgen.
 There are options that let you:
 * Disable villages
 * Change mineshaft generation probability
-* Use noise-based distribution for tree generation
+* Use noise-based distribution for tree generation (similarly to Beta 1.7.3)
 * Tweak some BoP parameters:
   * Disable mud, quicksand, and poison ivy generation
   * Multiply the amount of BoP foliage per chunk by a value